Biology

 Class Program

 Explores interrelationships between organisms and the environment.
 The impact of human activities such as pollution, resource use and population growth.
 Basic ecological concepts provide a foundation for understanding environmental problems and global change.
 Labs will illustrate the complexity associated with environmental change and emphasize sustainability.
-Laboratory includes the observation of plants, algae, bacteria, and animals.
-For Math/Science and Environmental Science students.
-Lecture/Laboratory.
-Lab Fee.
-Cannot receive credit for BIOL 1030 after successfully completing BIOL 1500.
-Prerequisites: Eligible to enroll in ENGL 1010, high school biology or one semester of college biology.
-Meets SUNY General Education requirement in Natural Sciences.
+Laboratory includes the observation of plants, algae, bacteria and animals.
+Prerequisites: Eligible to take ENGL 1010, MATH 1100 or higher, High School Biology.
+Lab fee.

 Semester Offered